Closed copies of $\mathbb{N}$ in $\mathbb{R}^{\omega_1}$: Introduction

 \begin{question} What is the minimum cardinal~$\kappa$ such that $\R^\kappa$ contains a closed copy of~$\N$ that is not $C^*$-embedded? \end{question}

 Given that $\R^{\omega_0}$ is metrizable and we know that in both cases we have $\aleph_0<\kappa\le\cee$.

-The principal result of this paper answers question~\ref{question.2}: there is a closed copy of~$\N$ in $\R^{\omega_1}$ that is not $C^*$-embedded.
-In later versions of~\cite{dhvmv2022} we replaced question~\ref{question.2} with the answer and a reference to the present paper.
+After we posted the first version of the present paper on \texttt{arxiv.org} Roman Pol kindly drew our attention to three papers, \cite{MR3003330}, \cite{MR3239211}, and~\cite{MR4138431}, containing results that address the two questions above.

+These are: \begin{enumerate} \item The main result, Theorem~10, of~\cite{MR3003330} implies that there are many closed copies of~$\N$ in~$\R^{\omega_1}$ that are not $C^*$-embedded. \item The paper~\cite{MR3239211} contains another example, Example~1.1, of a closed copy of~$\N$ in~$\R^{\omega_1}$ that is not $C^*$-embedded, and an example of a closed copy of~$\N$ in~$\R^\cee$ that is $C^*$-embedded but not $C$-embedded. \item In~\cite{MR4138431} one finds a result, Theorem~3.1, that implies that under the assumption of the inequality $\arr>\aleph_1$ every $C^*$-embedded subset of $\R^{\omega_1}$ is $C$-embedded. \end{enumerate}

+Thus, Question~2 was answered before we posed it and the answer to Question~1 depends on one's assumptions: the Continuum Hypothesis implies the minimum is~$\aleph_1$, and it is also consistent that it is larger than~$\aleph_1$.

+The result from~\cite{MR4138431} can be viewed as a local version of the main result of~\cite{MR2823691}: in a model obtained by adding supercompact many Random reals to a model of~$\CH$ every $C^*$-embedded subspace of every space of character less than~$\cee$ is $C$-embedded.
+Indeed, one can create a model of $\arr>\aleph_1$ by adding $\aleph_2$ or more Random reals to a model of~$\CH$.

+In retrospect our paper~\cite{dhvmv2022} should have contained references to~\cites{MR3003330,MR3239211,MR4138431} and we regret not finding these references ourselves.
+Nevertheless the methods and results of~\cite{dhvmv2022} and the present paper are sufficiently different from the earlier ones that we feel they merit publication.

-In Sections~\ref{sec.three.copies} and~\ref{sec.connection} we give various examples and obtain translations of the statement ``$\R^{\omega_1}$ contains a closed copy of~$\N$ that is not $C^*$-embedded'' that suggest further interesting questions.
+In Sections~\ref{sec.three.copies} and~\ref{sec.connection} we give new examples and obtain topological and combinatorial translations of the statement ``$\R^{\omega_1}$ contains a closed copy of~$\N$ that is not $C^*$-embedded'' that suggest further interesting questions.

-In Section~\ref{sec.three.copies} we present three constructions: one directly from an Aronszajn tree, one directly from an Aronszajn continuum, and one as the path space of an Aronszajn tree.
+In Section~\ref{sec.three.copies} we present three constructions of closed copies of~$\N$ that are not $C^*$-embedded in~$\R^{\omega_1}$: one directly from an Aronszajn tree, one directly from an Aronszajn continuum, and one as the path space of an Aronszajn tree.
 We decided to give all three examples because they show how versatile these objects are.

 In Section~\ref{sec.connection} we give the translations mentioned above and give a fourth example that is of a somewhat different nature.